-• Federal Emergency Management Agency (FEMA): The primary federal agency for ESF #6 will provide direct, technical, and other support to the District through the District ESF #6 primary agency, FEMA.

-Upon a presidential declaration of an emergency or major disaster, under the authority of the Robert T. Stafford Disaster Relief Act as Amended, April 1999, federal agencies initially will operate out of the U.S. Department of Homeland Security National Response Coordination Center.
+- Federal Emergency Management Agency (FEMA): The primary federal agency for ESF #6 will provide direct, technical, and other support to the District through the District ESF #6 primary agency, FEMA. - Upon a presidential declaration of an emergency or major disaster, under the authority of the Robert T. Stafford Disaster Relief Act as Amended, April 1999, federal agencies initially will operate out of the U.S. Department of Homeland Security National Response Coordination Center.
 When the JFO is established near the disaster area, ESF representatives that comprise the Emergency Response Team will be in the JFO.

 - District of Columbia National Guard (DCNG): As requested by HSEMA, the DCNG will assist with security, both on the streets and in the designated shelters.
 DCNG will facilitate the transport of disaster relief supplies and equipment.
 DCNG will provide assistance with mobile kitchens and shower facilities, if required to support sheltering operations.
-DCNG will assist in the evacuation or relocation of survivors, as necessary. - U.S. Department of Agriculture (USDA): USDA will coordinate with the District to ensure that the Supplemental Nutrition Assistance Program (SNAP) is available to survivors. - U.S. Department of Health and Human Services (HHS): HHS will collaborate with State, tribal, local and private sector officials on prioritizing restoration of the public health and private medical and healthcare service delivery infrastructures to accelerate overall community recovery.
-HHS will also support shelter operations as needed. - U.S. Department of Housing and Urban Development (HUD): HUD will provide support for housing assistance, community redevelopment, economic recovery, public services, infrastructure, mortgage financing, and public housing repair and reconstruction.
+DCNG will assist in the evacuation or relocation of survivors, as necessary. - DCNG will, at the request of HSEMA, coordinate and provide mobile feeding facilities and personnel and will assist with the delivery of bulk food and cooking supplies. - U.S. Department of Agriculture (USDA): USDA will coordinate with the District to ensure that the Supplemental Nutrition Assistance Program (SNAP) is available to survivors. - USDA is the coordinating federal agency for ESF #11 and will provide direct, technical, and other support to the District through DHS for ESF #6.
+Upon a presidential declaration of an emergency or major disaster, under the authority of the Robert T. Stafford Disaster Relief Act as Amended, April 1999, federal agencies initially will operate out of the USDHS National Response Coordination Center.
+When the JFO is established near the disaster area, ESF representatives that comprise the Emergency Response Team will be in the JFO. - U.S. Department of Health and Human Services (HHS): HHS will collaborate with State, tribal, local and private sector officials on prioritizing restoration of the public health and

+- private medical and healthcare service delivery infrastructures to accelerate overall community recovery.
+HHS will also support shelter operations as needed. - U.S. Department of Health and Human Services Food and Drug Administration (HHS/FDA): The FDA provides policies and guidelines for food safety and security operation - U.S. Department of Housing and Urban Development (HUD): HUD will provide support for housing assistance, community redevelopment, economic recovery, public services, infrastructure, mortgage financing, and public housing repair and reconstruction.